arnaud4d/documentation/docs/API/4DNetkit.md

 ## Steps

-Once you have your client ID, you can establish a connection to your Azure application.

-1. Create a method and insert the following code:
+Once you have your client ID, you're ready to establish a connection to your Azure application and send an email.
+To do this, open your 4D applicaiton, create a method and insert the following code:

 ```4d